dachcom-digital/pimcore-i18n/README.md

 - [Navigation Caching](docs/110_NavigationCaching.md): Cache your navigation right!

 ## Why is there no Version 1?
-There is already a i18n plugin for pimcore4 which is not public.
+There is already an i18n plugin for pimcore4 which is not public.
 With Pimcore5 we decided to move this project to a public github repository.
 You're welcome. :)

 ## Copyright and License
 Copyright: [DACHCOM.DIGITAL](http://dachcom-digital.ch)